 Text for Hope is available for anyone who is grieving, regardless of whether their child was treated at Children’s Hospital of Wisconsin.
 The Bereavement Program plans to offer a Spanish version as well in order to be accessible to more families.
 To learn more about Text for Hope, call (414) 266-2995.

-– Alyssa Thomas, digital experience team, Children’s Hospital of Wisconsin
+– Alyssa Thomas, writer, Children’s Hospital of Wisconsin

 Children’s Hospital of Wisconsin’s Bereavement Program offers a variety of services to bereaved families to facilitate and support healthy grieving.